 Date proposed: [Date]

-- ICSs will operate with fixed annual budgets for a wide range of health and social care services – based on area-wide targets, rather than providing the care needed by the individuals who live there.
+- ICSs will have fixed annual budgets based on area-wide targets, rather than providing the care needed by the individuals who live there.

-- ICSs are supposed to operate as partnerships between the NHS, local authorities and others, but the plans actually sideline local authorities, threatening the future integrity of social care and reducing local accountability to elected Councillors, let alone patients and NHS staff.
+- ICSs will sideline local authorities, threatening the future integrity of social care and reducing local accountability to elected Councillors, let alone patients and NHS staff.

-- The introduction of Integrated Care Systems threatens patient care, jobs, working conditions and the integrity of the NHS as a public service.
-We must oppose them.
+- Integrated Care Systems threaten patient care, jobs, pay, working conditions and the integrity of the NHS as a public service.
+We oppose them.

-- After 30 years of marketisation, it is time to restore the NHS to a fully accountable, publicly run service, which is provided free to all at the point of use.
-As voted for unanimously at Labour Party Conference in 2017, amending the 2012 Health & Social Care Act would not be enough.
-Changes need to be in line with the NHS Bill (2016-17).
+- After 30 years of marketisation, it is time to restore the NHS to a fully accountable, publicly run service, free to all at the point of use.
+As unanimously adopted at Labour Party Conference in 2017, full scale repeal of the 2012 Health & Social Care Act and new legislation for a universal, comprehensive and publicly provided NHS are required.

 - We need a separate, collaborative, publicly funded Social Care Service.

-- To make sure the Union takes urgent action, including using its influence with other unions, the Government and the opposition parties.
-This action should include the following demands:
+- To press the Union to take urgent action, including using its influence with other unions, the Government and opposition parties, based on the following demands:

 - An immediate halt to the rollout of ICSs.